vdclab/vdclab-wiki/courses/BSC6459_Introduction_to_Bioinformatics.md

 > Different tools can be used to edit alignments.
 [JalView](/visualization/data-visualization/Jalview) is a popular option.
 {.is-info}

-To visualize alignments this tool for EBI  http://www.ebi.ac.uk/Tools/msa/mview/  (Links to an external site.)Links to an external site.
+To visualize alignments this tool for EBI  http://www.ebi.ac.uk/Tools/msa/mview/  .

 >Multiple alignments are the foundational tools to classify proteins A good primer on [protein classification @EBI](https://www.ebi.ac.uk/training/online/courses/protein-classification-intro-ebi-resources/)
 {.is-info}